adonisjs/legacy.adonisjs.com/docs/docs/guides/zz-digging-deeper/06-repl.md

 Just like everything else, the REPL also has an extensible API and as you will install new packages you will see the list of helper methods growing.

-For example: The Lucid ORM comes with the `loadModels` helper to recursively load models from the `app/Models` directory.
+For example, The Lucid ORM comes with the `loadModels` helper to recursively load models from the `app/Models` directory.

 [video url="https://res.cloudinary.com/adonis-js/video/upload/v1604939564/adonisjs.com/repl-load-models_ye0rdy.mp4", controls]

 ## Adding custom helpers

-You can add your own custom helpers by creating a preload file inside the `start` directory.
+You can add your custom helpers by creating a preload file inside the `start` directory.
 Begin by creating a new file by running the following command.

 [note]
-Make sure to select environment as `repl` by pressing the `<SPACE>` key and hit enter.
+Make sure to select the environment as `repl` by pressing the `<SPACE>` key and hit enter.
 [/note]

 ```sh